RationAI/xopat/modules/README.md

 all measures should be done.

 ## Gotchas
+Check plugin's README in case you did not.
+The available API is described there to greater detail.

 There is no event for IO initialization (events are included at will), however, you can override ``initIO`` to do so:
 ````js
 async initIO() {